MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/New-Service.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.ServiceProcess.ServiceController

-This cmdlet returns an object that represents the new service.
+This cmdlet returns an object representing the new service.

 ## NOTES